gtgnan/wifiTwt/src/wifi/doc/source/wifi-user.rst

   // and install Wifi devices.
 Configure a Wifi standard to use, which
   // will align various parameters in the Phy and Mac to standard defaults.
   WifiHelper wifi;
-  wifi.SetStandard (WIFI_STANDARD_80211n_5GHZ);
+  wifi.SetStandard(WIFI_STANDARD_80211n);
   // Declare NetDeviceContainers to hold the container returned by the helper NetDeviceContainer wifiStaDevices;
   NetDeviceContainer wifiApDevice;

   // Perform the installation
-  mac.SetType ("ns3::StaWifiMac");
+  mac.SetType("ns3::StaWifiMac");
-  wifiStaDevices = wifi.Install (phy, mac, wifiStaNodes);
+  wifiStaDevices = wifi.Install(phy, mac, wifiStaNodes);
-  mac.SetType ("ns3::ApWifiMac");
+  mac.SetType("ns3::ApWifiMac");
-  wifiApDevice = wifi.Install (phy, mac, wifiApNode);
+  wifiApDevice = wifi.Install(phy, mac, wifiApNode);

 At this point, the 11 nodes have Wi-Fi devices configured, attached to a common channel.
 The rest of this section describes how additional configuration may be performed.

 YansWifiChannelHelper